First identification of a doublet wobbling excitation mode in $^{105}$Pd: Introduction

-The TW regime appears when the angular momentum $\mathbf{j}$ of the odd particle aligns with the short or long axis of the nucleus which is transverse to the medium axis and for the reported cases it is the short axis.
-Of course, the particle alignment is not rigid and there are excitations which correspond to the reorientation of the odd particle's angular momentum $\mathbf{j}$, such that it precesses about the short axis with the projection $j-1$.
-The bands based on this configuration have been referred to as signature partner (SP) bands \cite{garg} because it is their traditional nomenclature in high-spin physics, where the rotational bands group into $\Delta I =2$ signature sequences connected by strong intra-band E2 transitions.
+The TW regime appears when the angular momentum $\mathbf{j}$ of the odd particle prefers to align with the short axis of the nucleus (or the odd hole with the long axis), which is transverse to the medium axis.
+In the yrast band of $^{105}$Pd the odd quasineutron $h_{11/2}$ aligns with the short axis with the maximal projection of $j_s=11/2$.
+There are excited bands that correspond to the reorientation of the odd particle's angular momentum $\mathbf{j}$, such that it precesses about the short axis with a projection $j_s<11/2$.
+Examples of such configurations with $j_s=9/2$ are the signature partner (SP) bands discussed in the framework of the PTR \cite{garg}.
+The name keeps the traditional nomenclature in high-spin physics, where the rotational bands group into $\Delta I =2$ signature sequences connected by strong intra-band E2 transitions.
 (The signature of the band is defined by $\alpha=I$ + even number.)
-In contrast to the TW bands, SP bands are connected by $\Delta I=1$ M1 transitions with the $n=0$ band.
-In all the reported cases \cite{prl_hageman, garg, nandi, 127xe, 151eu, 163lu, 161lu, 165lu, 167lu, 167ta, 133la, 135pr, sensharmaa, pd_prl}, the SP band has been observed.
-Both the TW and signature partner bands have the signature, $-\alpha$, that is opposite to the signature $\alpha$ of the n=0 band.
-The appearance of the collective TW band, in addition to the signature partner band, represents stringent evidence for triaxial deformation.
+In contrast to the TW bands, SP bands are only connected by $\Delta I=1$ M1 transitions with the $n=0$ band.
+In all reported cases \cite{prl_hageman, garg, nandi, 127xe, 151eu, 163lu, 161lu, 165lu, 167lu, 167ta, 133la, 135pr, sensharmaa, sensharmaa2, 105pd_prl}, the SP band has been observed.
+Both the TW and signature partner bands have the signature, $-\alpha$, that is opposite to the signature $\alpha$ of the $n = 0$ band.

-If the two distinct modes keep their dominant character, the next bands with signature $\alpha$ are expected to be the double TW band ($n=2$), the TW based on the SP band and the particle excitation, where $\mathbf{j}$ precesses about the short axis with the projection $j-2$.
-The authors of Ref.~\cite{135pr} discussed the small amplitude limit of the particle triaxial rotor system, where the TW and SP modes appear as normal vibrational modes, which combine in an additive way.